Merck/pmpo/README.md

 ### Simple Usage

+This will demonstrate building the CNS (Central Nervous System) pMPO model published in Hakan's paper referenced above.
-This will show building a model with the pickled Pandas DataFrame ``pMPO/test/assets/CNS_MPO.df.pkl`` included in the testing suite for this project.
+Please refer to that paper for a technical discussion on the model.
+The model can be build from the pickled Pandas DataFrame provided in the testing directory: ``pMPO/test/assets/CNS_MPO.df.pkl``.
 This is a DataFrame created from the data used in the original publication.

 **If you do not know how to build a DataFrame like this from molecule data, the a tutorial will be added in the near future**